DHTMLX/scheduler-docs/data/what_s_new.md

 - Touch support – fix regression with event disappearing on start of touch-drag
 - Timeline – fix onYScaleClick call when ignored columns are defined
 - Timeline – fix incorrect state of event object after canceling drag and drop
-- Tree Timeline – timeline_scale_class template should be applied to folder items
+- Tree Timeline – the *timeline_scale_class* template should be applied to folder items
-- dataProcessor – clearing scheduler while dataProcessor request is in progress should not cause JS error
+- dataProcessor – clearing scheduler during the dataProcessor request is in progress should not cause a JS error
-- dataProcessor – fix incorrect state when adding and modifying recurring series when autoUpdate is disabled
+- dataProcessor – fix incorrect state while adding and modifying recurring series when autoUpdate is disabled
-- Day/Week views – fix event visibility when first/last hours of calendar are enabled
+- Day/Week views – fix event visibility when the first/last hours of calendar are enabled
-- Multiday Units View – fix default section on creation event with a double click
+- Multiday Units View – fix default section on creating an event with a double click
-- General – occasional Chrome bug, when click and double click events stopped firing
+- General – occasional Chrome bug when the click and double click events stopped firing
 - General – fixes for daylight savings time bugs in Safari
-- and many other small fixes
+- and other small fixes

 4.3
 ------